 Represent You in Court

-How Do You File for Divorce in Georgia?
+How Do You File for Divorce in Georgia with the Help of a Columbus Divorce Lawyer?

 How Long Does a Divorce Typically Take?

 The answer to this depends on whether your spouse is cooperating or being difficult about the divorce.
-If both of you agree about the divorce, then the process will be faster, taking 21 days after the papers are filed with the court.
+If both of you agree about the divorce, then the process will be faster, taking 21 days after the papers are filed with family lawyers and the court.

 If your spouse is being difficult, the divorce can take 46 to 60 days to finalize.
-It may take longer due to the court’s schedule, and even years if property or children are involved.
+It may take longer due to the court’s schedule, and even years if the marital property or children are involved in military divorce.

 Will I Have to Go to Court for a Divorce?

 If you and your spouse can agree on the division of assets and custody, then the divorce can be settled out of court.
-If the divorce is contested, on the other hand, then a hearing will be necessary to resolve the dispute.
+If the divorce is contested, on one attorney andrew the other hand, then a hearing will be necessary to resolve the dispute.

 Contact Our Columbus Divorce Lawyers Today!

 At Joe Durham Jr. P.C., our Columbus divorce attorneys are well-experienced and ready to take on your case when you are ready.
-We have represented many clients in the past, so we are the perfect option for you.
+We have represented many clients in divorce matters in the past, so we are the perfect option for you.